mintnapatsorn/mecacloud.github.io/_tutorials/WebhookMECA.md

 ---
 layout: tutorial
-title: Git webhook
+title: Deploy website via Github webhook
 ---
-## Getting started git Webhook
+## Getting started with Github webhook

-* ### What's git Webhook 💻
+* ### Introduction 💻

-  When you push your projects to git repository but the deployment that's did't change content inside the conatainer.
-You can use this tutorial for resolve its.
+  Git is your best friend when you want to keep track of your source code.
+Github provides a git repository for those source code which allows you to store, manage, and collaborate within your team.
+Github can send a hook to any HTTP endpoint when certain events occur.
+For example when you push a new version into the repository, Github will send a notification to your endpoint signaling your deployment to pull the source code again.

+  We have created a docker image which acts as a reverse proxy to your website and writen a webhook endpoint which can accept hooks from Github.
+This image will keep your website content aligned with the version in git.

-* ### How to start ?
+* ### How to start your static website ?

  1. Firstly, create `new workload` and choose `Stateful Set`
     <p align="left">